wxllxngton/alx-system_engineering-devops/0x06-regular_expressions/README.md

 Regex does not contain square brackets

 **5-beginning_and_end.rb**<br>
-The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between
+* The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between
+* ^h.n$

 **6-phone_number.rb**<br>
 Regular expression must match a 10 digit phone number